 It isn’t known if Neulasta is safe to take during pregnancy or while breastfeeding.

-If you’re pregnant or breastfeeding, talk with your doctor before starting Neulasta.
+If you’re pregnant or breastfeeding, or considering either, talk with your doctor before starting Neulasta.
 They’ll recommend the best treatment plan for you during this time.

 Symptoms of overdose